nicodalessandro11/UOC-2025-01/Human-Computer Interaction/C1/STATEMENT.md

 ### 3. Basic Aspects of Human-Computer Interaction

 **HCI** is a field of study that focuses on the creation and design of interfaces between users and computer systems.
-In HCI, it's essential to understand basic concepts such as:
+In HCI, it’s essential to understand basic concepts such as:

 - [**Metaphor**](https://human-computer-interaction.aula.uoc.edu/metaphor/), which helps users relate the unknown (the digital interface) to familiar experiences from the real world.
 - [**Affordance**](https://human-computer-interaction.aula.uoc.edu/affordance/), which refers to the characteristics of an object that suggest how it can be used.